Intellectual Freedom

 Let the book bracket battle begin!

-A round robin showdown of some of the most challenged and banned books of all time starts Monday, March 23.
+A round robin showdown of some of the most challenged and banned books of all time.
 Sixteen powerful titles enter, but only one will be crowned the ultimate reader favorite.

 From thought-provoking classics to controversial page-turners, this bracket features stories that have sparked conversation, challenged norms, and stood the test of time.
-Now it’s your turn to weigh in!
-Head to our Instagram Stories starting Monday, March 23 to vote for your favourite title until only one banned book is left standing!
+After receiving over 2,700 votes, The Handmaid's Tale by Margaret Atwood was named as your favourite banned book!

 Freedom to Read Week is an annual Canadian campaign that promotes intellectual freedom and raises awareness about censorship and book challenges.
 Celebrated each year at the end of February, it encourages Canadians to reflect on and reaffirm their right to access diverse ideas and perspectives without restriction.Â